-Our drinking water is obtained from SURFACE water sources.
-It comes from the following Lake/River/Reservoir/Aquifer: EVANGELINE AQUIFER, CHICOT AQUIFER.
-A Source Water Susceptibility Assessment for your drinking water sources(s) is currently being updated by the Texas Commission on Environmental Quality and will be provided to us this year.
-The report will describe the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
-The information contained in the assessment will allow us and/or the system(s) from which we receive water to focus on source water protection strategies.
+Our drinking water is obtained from GROUND water sources.
+It comes from the following Lake/River/Reservoir/Aguifer: UNIDENTIFIED OR MULTIPLE.
+A Source Water Susceptibility Assessment for your drinking water sources(s) is currently being updated by the Texas Commission on Environmental Quality.
+This information describes the susceptibility and types of constituents that may come into contact with vour drinking water source based on human activities and natural conditions.
+The information contained in the assessment allows us to focus our source water protection strategies.
+Some of this source water assessment information will be available later this year on Texas Drinking Water Watch at http://dww.tceq.state.tx.us/DWW/.
 For more information on source water assessments and protection efforts at our system, please contact us.